bricelam/bricelam.github.io/_posts/2023-10-19-command-prompt-is-still-kinda-ugly.md

 The first time I remember thinking, "Wow, this terminal is beautiful!" was twenty years ago when I first installed [Gentoo Linux](https://www.gentoo.org/).
 It was a high-resolution (well, for the time), framebuffered terminal, and something about the blue and green hues immediately sparked joy.

-Years later, researched it, and it turned out that there wasn't anything special about Gentoo's color scheme.
+Years later, I researched it, and it turned out that there wasn't anything special about Gentoo's color scheme.
 It's just the default [VGA text mode](https://en.wikipedia.org/wiki/VGA_text_mode) palette.
-But, it was so much more beautiful than the vintage Windows palette was.
+But, it was so much more beautiful than the vintage Windows palette.

 Vintage                                                            | VGA
 :-----------------------------------------------------------------:|:---: